A User-driven Design Framework for Robotaxi

-\textbf{Government regulation and institutional oversight.} Users’ trust in robotaxis is partially derived from their trust in governmental regulation and state oversight.
+\textbf{Government regulation and institutional oversight.} Users’ trust in robotaxis was partially derived from their trust in governmental regulation and state oversight.
 Several participants believed that technologies permitted to operate publicly must meet certain safety standards.
-P10 emphasized that \textit{``If they are allowed to operate on the market, I believe they must have reached a certain level of capability''}, while P11 highlighted that \textit{``I have quite a lot of trust in domestic government regulation.
-If robotaxi is being rolled out and allowed for public use, I think the regulatory oversight here is relatively strict.''}
+P10 emphasized that \textit{``If they are allowed to operate on the market, I believe they must have reached a certain level of capability''}.

-\textbf{Deployment strategies.} A phased rollout, rather than immediate, large-scale deployment, was seen as reassuring.
-Participants expressed higher trust in robotaxis that undergo step-by-step testing, starting with limited regions and safety operators before full public access.
-P11 described \textit{``Testing is opened up gradually rather than all at once.
+\textbf{Deployment strategies.} A phased rollout, rather than an immediate, large-scale deployment, was seen as reassuring.
+Participants expressed higher trust in robotaxis that underwent step-by-step testing, starting with limited regions and safety operators before full public access.
+P11 described, \textit{``Testing is opened up gradually rather than all at once.
 It’s rolled out city by city.
 Because of that, I feel fairly trusting.
-There’s a baseline that has to be met, and it also takes time—for example, in some areas there are safety operators accompanying the tests first, and only after some time is it opened to the public.
-This kind of orderly regulation makes me feel reassured.''} Similarly, P03 noted that \textit{``Restricting operations to well-tested routes and avoiding highly complex roads contributed to a sense of safety and trust.''}
+For example, in some areas, there are safety operators accompanying the tests first, and only after some time is it opened to the public.
+This kind of orderly regulation makes me feel reassured.''} Similarly, P03 noted that \textit{``Restricting operations to well-tested routes and avoiding highly complex roads contribute to a sense of safety and trust.''}

 \textbf{Technical knowledge.} Trust levels also varied based on users’ knowledge of robotaxi technology.
 Participants with professional or technical backgrounds demonstrated higher confidence, as they understood the system’s capability boundaries.
 P04 explicitly stated, \textit{``I trust it very much.
 Because I more or less understand the current capability boundaries of autonomous driving algorithms, I know that in certain road conditions, letting it operate is definitely not a problem.
 The probability of an accident is actually quite low.''}